 Please keep in mind that a large number of applications do not meet our requirements/expectations and are rejected.
 Please read the roles and responsibilities carefully before applying.

-No, you will only be required to fill out an appliction form.
+No, you will only be required to fill out an application form.
 Please make sure you read through it before submitting.

 Only applicants above the age of 18 will be accepted.
-Any applicant that has not turned 18 years old on or before December 31, 2016 will not be considered.
-There is no restriction on a maximum age limit though working on a festival such as JLF requires a lot of running around and some heavy lifting so volunteers are expected to be reasonably fit.
+Any applicant that has not turned 18 years old on or before December 31, 2018 will not be considered.
+There is no restriction on a maximum age limit though working on a festival such as ZEE Jaipur Literature Festival requires a lot of running around and some heavy lifting so volunteers are expected to be reasonably fit.

 It is preferred that volunteers be fluent in English and/or Hindi.
 Knowledge of an additional language, Indian or international, is a bonus.